 - [19] Mr. Lumax is the sole proprietor of a business operating under the name Alpine Addicts, based in Swan River, Manitoba. - [20] Mr. Lumax describes the following steps in his creation of the business: - Mr. Lumax indicates that "[i]n or around December, 2015", he created an Instagram page bearing the Mark.
 Mr. Lumax states that he continues to post videos and other content showcasing backcountry snowmobiling and snowmobilers on this Instagram page. - Mr. Lumax states that he started his business under the name Alpine Addicts in February, 2016.
+He indicates that the business seeks to create a social community for backcountry
-He indicates that the business seeks to create a social community for backcountry snowmobilers and people who seek adventure in the outdoors.
-The business obtained a business number from the Manitoba Companies Office on March 11, 2016. - On or around April 18, 2016, Mr. Lumax registered the domain name <alpineaddicts.com>. - On or around August 15, 2016, Mr. Lumax created a Facebook page for the business. - [21] Mr. Lumax states that he spent the following amounts in advertising and promotion costs: \$10,726.60 in 2016; \$19,046.86 in 2017; and \$15,318.45 in 2018.

-- [22] Mr. Lumax states that he sells his goods and services to consumers online through his website, at retail fairs, wholesale through certain distributors and to his ambassadors. - [23] Exhibits "G" through "W" to the Lumax Affidavit include images of various goods bearing the Mark sold by the Applicant, including athletic pants, long sleeve t-shirts, cell phone cases, hats, hoodies and stickers, as well as records of various sales of these items between February 15, 2016 and February 24, 2018.
-Also included are images of the Applicant's goods bearing the Mark, displayed for sale at a retail fair. - [24] I note that the Lumax Affidavit demonstrates that the Applicant's Mark is often depicted in the design form shown below, which is the subject of the Applicant's related application No. 1,803,134:

-- [25] At paragraphs 26 to 31 of the Lumax Affidiavit, Mr. Lumax seeks to address various statements set out in the Flath Affidavit filed by the Opponent, including the following: - Mr. Lumax describes a conversation between himself and Brayden Mather, the individual referenced at paragraph 13 of the Flath Affidavit. - Mr. Lumax provides an explanation regarding the appearance of the Opponent's trademark Alpyne Apparel in an image on the Applicant's website, as described in paragraph 14 of the Flath Affidavit. - Mr. Lumax denies intentionally designing clothing items (discussed in paragraphs 15 through 17 of the Flath Affidavit) to resemble those of the Opponent.
+- snowmobilers and people who seek adventure in the outdoors.
+The business obtained a business number from the Manitoba Companies Office on March 11, 2016. - On or around April 18, 2016, Mr. Lumax registered the domain name <alpineaddicts.com>. - On or around August 15, 2016, Mr. Lumax created a Facebook page for the business. - [21] Mr. Lumax states that he spent the following amounts in advertising and promotion costs: \$10,726.60 in 2016; \$19,046.86 in 2017; and \$15,318.45 in 2018. - [22] Mr. Lumax states that he sells his goods and services to consumers online through his website, at retail fairs, wholesale through certain distributors and to his ambassadors. - [23] Exhibits "F" through "T" to the Lumax Affidavit include images of various goods bearing the Mark sold by the Applicant, including athletic pants, long sleeve t-shirts, cell phone cases, hats, hoodies and stickers, as well as records of various sales of these items between February 15, 2016 and February 24, 2018.
+Also included are images of the Applicant's goods bearing the Mark, displayed for sale at a retail fair. - [24] At paragraphs 25 to 30 of the Lumax Affidavit, Mr. Lumax seeks to address various statements set out in the Flath Affidavit filed by the Opponent, including the following: - Mr. Lumax describes a conversation between himself and Brayden Mather, the individual referenced at paragraph 13 of the Flath Affidavit. - Mr. Lumax provides an explanation regarding the appearance of the Opponent's trademark Alpyne Apparel in an image on the Applicant's website, as described in paragraph 14 of the Flath Affidavit. - Mr. Lumax denies intentionally designing clothing items (discussed in paragraphs 15 through 17 of the Flath Affidavit) to resemble those of the Opponent.